Launching Abraham Lincoln's Campaign for the Presidency

 But the political winds blew against Lincoln in January of 1859 when the Illinois State Senate, with a democratic majority despite a favorable Republican showing, voted 54 to 46 to send Douglas back to the U.S. Senate.
 Upon hearing this news, Lincoln politely conceded while Douglas couldn't help but do some political grandstanding.
 "Let the voice of the people rule!" he declared in a statement that was as flamboyant as it was inaccurate.
 (In 1913, the Seventeenth Amendment, after ratification in 1912, changed the U.S. Constitution to have senators elected by popular vote.)

 The "eminent jurist and essayist" Fell had mentioned was, of course, 58-year-old Joseph Lewis.
-Back in West Chester, he had taken notice of Lincoln's stand against slavery and his apparently powerful speaking style.
-This was gaining him a reputation as a statesman and potential leader of the new Republican party.
+Back in West Chester, he had taken notice of Lincoln's stand against slavery and could potentially become the leader of the new Republican party.
 Lewis became certain that if he could get personal information about Lincoln, he could have it distributed to potential supporters on the already sympathetic East Coast.
 It is then no wonder that Jesse Fell was confident that a biographical article written on Abraham Lincoln could have a major influence on his candidacy.

-The break for such a quest--and Lincoln certainly would have recognized it--came on October 12, 1859, when he was telegraphed an invitation to speak at the Plymouth Church in Brooklyn where Henry Ward Beecher had become renowned as an abolitionist preacher.
+The break for such a quest -- and Lincoln certainly would have recognized it -- came on October 12, 1859, when he was telegraphed an invitation to speak at the Plymouth Church in Brooklyn where Henry Ward Beecher had become renowned as an abolitionist preacher.
 Lincoln accepted the invitation and scheduled it to take place at the end of February 1860 for a fee of $200 plus expenses.
 He then spent the intervening months carefully preparing for the speech by reviewing scores of constitutional documents to support his position against slavery.
 He even began to reconsider a presidential run.
 If such an opportunity took place, Lincoln wanted to be ready for it.
-He had photographs taken of himself and with the continued persistence of Jesse Fell, on December 20, 1859, Lincoln came up with a three-page, handwritten note that described his upbringing, education, and a bare outline of his professional and political accomplishments.
+He had photographs taken of himself.
+And on December 20, 1859, with the continued persistence of Jesse Fell and Joseph Lewis, Lincoln came up with a three-page, handwritten note that described his upbringing, education, and a bare outline of his professional and political accomplishments.
 It became the first autobiographical notes Lincoln wrote and were soon delivered to Joseph Lewis.

 He was not impressed.
 "The facts in Mr. Lincoln's statement are exceedingly meager and few," he writes to Fell on January 30, 1860.
 "I want more.
 I want to know when he first began to speak.
 What was the success of the first efforts?
 Is he a good shot with a rifle?
 A good horseman?
 Fond of the hunt?
 Genial in manners?
 Entertaining in conversation?"
 Despite these gaps of Lincoln's persona, he is convinced that "Mr. Lincoln is popular in Chester County and would make a fine poll with our people."